Click to review Medicare Advantage plans. Gat a quote and enroll or call/email Cara

 Part C - Medicare Advantage

-Medicare Advantage Plans are health plan options that are part of the Medicare program.
-If you join one of these plans, you generally get all your Medicare-covered health care through the Medicare Advantage Plan.
-This coverage can include prescription drug coverage.
+Medicare Advantage Plans are a type of Medicare plan that offers health care options as part of the Medicare program.
+By enrolling in one of these Medicare Advantage plans, you typically receive all your Medicare-covered health care services through that plan.
+Additionally, this coverage may include Medicare Supplement Insurance and prescription drug coverage.

 Different Types of Medicare Advantage Plans